 It’s a leafy plant that grows close to the ground.
 The leaves are inedible.
 It’s the stems that you want.
 When cleaned they look something like a stalk of celery but don’t attempt to eat them raw.
 They have to be boiled to soften them with the thicker ones split down the middle to make them all about 1/2 to 3/4 inch width.

 Dry them and dip them in an egg wash.
 Then coat them with bread crumbs seasoned with salt and pepper and maybe a little finely chopped parsley.
 Fry them until golden brown in olive oil.
-They are worth the troublefried
+They are worth the trouble

 Everyone always said that my grandmother could cook weeds and make them taste good.
 Well, she really did cook weeds.
 This is true cucina povera – the land owners got the good produce and the poor got the rest.